 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-Like most of the island nations in the Pacific, Tonga consists of groups: Niuas, Vavau, Haapai, and Tongatapu.
-The Niuas island group is in the far north, and Vava’u is just south of the Niuas.
-Tongatapu is the southernmost group and the capital.
+Like most of the island nations in the Pacific, Tonga consists of four groups, from north to south: Niuas, Vavau, Haapai, and Tongatapu.
+Tongatapu is the capital.

 Vava’u has an international airport, but the only international flight is to Fiji on Fiji Airways.
 Alternatively, there are ferries or flights from Tongatapu, but domestic travel in Tonga is unreliable.
+Flights are run by REALTonga.
 On our third trip to Vava’u, we worked out a schedule to fly directly in from Fiji (oh, what an excuse to have a layover in another beautiful South Pacific nation).

 Walking through town in the afternoon gives you a wonderful introduction to the people of Tonga.
 While the adults tended to be quieter, but friendly, the children would always say hello and goodbye, waving and even shouting from passing cars.
 The afternoon is full of school children in their uniforms.
 The girls wear pinafore-style dresses, while the boys wear what is called a tupenu, a knee length skirt.